iuliaMos/angular-mongo-example/README.md

 - [ ] Increase performance of the Mongo DB (like sharding)
 - [ ] Angular Lazy-load components
 - [ ] Improve css and style
-- [ ] Adding a new journey: departureDate and returnDate should use a DateTime picker
+- [ ] Adding a new journey: departureDate and returnDate should use a DateTime picker on click field(now DateTime picker is available on Space press)

 ## Author
 [Iulia Moscalenco](https://github.com/iuliaMos)